-Maturation Summary Bottled for 6 months
+Maturation Summary In Steel for 3 months and Bottled for 3 months

-Alcohol13.0 %Acidity5.5 g/literResidual Sugar1.8 g/literAnnual Production50,000 bottles
+In Steel3 monthsAlcohol13.0 %Acidity5.6 g/literResidual Sugar.8 g/literAnnual Production9,000 bottles

 ANTONIO SANGUINETI

 Having worked both as a winemaker and a consultant to dozens of producers over the course of his career, Antonio Sanguineti knows more about wine - and specifically Tuscan wine-than just about anyone else we know.
 His long list of mentors and partners reads like a virtual who's who in Italian enology.
 Among them are giants Carlo Ferrini, Stefano Chioccioli, and Franco Bernabei.
 None had a greater influence on him, however, than the legendary Giulio Gambelli.
 "He was Tuscany," says Antonio, and it's true.
 Having completed a remarkable 61 vintages and advised the legendary Biondi Santi estate (including their immortal 1955 vintage of Brunello) Dr. Gambelli was arguably the most influential winemaker of his era.
 Antonio, therefore, was extremely fortunate to grow up in Dr. Gambelli's presence.
 During the 1970s and 1980s, the enologist was a fixture on the Sanguineti family's estate, visiting every week to help perfect their Chianti Classico.
 Antonio, who started his formal training with Gambelli at age 16, recalls with pride, "we were winning every type of prize and score back then."